-Window Wells & Top Soil
+Window Wells & Topsoil

-Around Basement Foundation with Top Soil and Window Wells
+Waters Basement Services Corrects Negative Pitch Around Basement Foundation with Top Soil and Window Wells

 One common problem that must be corrected around your foundation is negative pitch (soil sloping toward your home).
-Allowing water to collect near the foundation will saturate the soil and can create pressure that pushes on your foundation.
+Allowing water to collect near the foundation will saturate the ground and can create pressure that pushes on your foundation.

 Most basement or crawlspaces have windows.
-In some cases basement window wells maybe required to re-grade top soil properly.
+In some cases, basement window wells may be required to re-grade top soil properly.
 Window wells can be decorative and can be installed with or without a window well cover.

 The first line of defense to keep your basement dry is to clean and repair roof gutters.
 Make sure gutter water dumps away from your foundation.
-Fix the negative pitch (when soil tilts toward your foundation) or low spots around your basement with top soil so the water sheds away from your foundation.
+Fix the negative pitch (when soil tilts toward your foundation) or low spots around your basement with topsoil so the watersheds away from your foundation.
 Add window wells to maintain proper drainage and grade.
 Add window well covers to help keep water and debris out of window wells.